 Let’s be honest, all of those questions can be enough to make you forget the whole thing altogether.
 Yet before you do that, read on, as below we outline everything you could possibly need to know about buying and installing artificial grass, including how much you should realistically expect to spend.

 - How Much Does Artificial Grass Cost?
-A Basic Price Guide
+Basic Cost Calculator

 - Laying Artificial Grass: Other Costs You’ll Need to Consider

 - Artificial Grass Maintenance Costs vs. Natural Grass Lawn Care

 - What to Look For When Choosing Artificial Grass